 How to get Facebook analytics in NapoleonCat

 This one is easy and quick.
-After you sign in to NapoleonCat, it’s best to add social profiles in Project Settings.
+After you sign in to NapoleonCat, it’s best to add social profiles in Workspace Settings (formerly Project settings).
 You can add your own Facebook Pages that you have access to, and you can also add followed accounts, e.g., your competitors (how-to video).

-After you connect the Facebook profiles, we recommend you wait up to 24 hours for NapoleonCat to sync all the data for analytics and reporting.
+After you connect the Facebook profiles, we recommend you wait up to 24 hours for NapoleonCat to sync all the data for social media analytics and reporting.

 During your free 2-week trial, you can bulk-generate and bulk-schedule Facebook reports for multiple accounts with no additional charge.